Grocery shopping. For some, it's the most dreaded household activity. For others, it's fun, or perhaps just a “necessary evil.”

 To chart grocery spending by day of the week, we created a simple boxplot in Minitab (Graph > Boxplot):

-It’s pretty easy to see that Ginger’s higher-spending trips took place on Saturdays, Sundays, Mondays, and Tuesday, with the greatest spread of spending (high, low, and in-between) occurring on Tuesdays.
+It’s pretty easy to see that higher-spending trips took place on Saturdays, Sundays, Mondays and Tuesdays, with the greatest spread of spending (high, low, and in-between) occurring on Tuesdays.
 Wednesday appeared to be a low-spending day, with what looks to be quick trips to pick up just a few items.

 How about the number of trips occurring each day of the week?
 To see this, we created a simple bar chart in Minitab (Graph > Bar Chart):